dynamsoft-docs/capture-vision-docs-mobile/programming/react-native/user-guide/barcode-reader.md

 ### Configure Camera Permissions

 You need to set the "Privacy - Camera Usage Description" field in the Info.plist file for iOS.

+## Customizing the Barcode Reader

+There are several ways in which you can customize the Barcode Reader - but what they all have in common is that each involves the [`updateRuntimeSettings`](../api-reference/barcode-reader.md#updateruntimesettings) method.
+There are currently three methods in which you can update the runtime settings.

 ### Run the Project